Martha's Vineyard FAQ: 15 Questions Every First-Timer Asks

 Q: Is the Felix Neck Wildlife Sanctuary worth visiting?

-A: If you want a peaceful escape from beach crowds, absolutely.
+A: For a peaceful escape from beach crowds, absolutely.
 This 350-acre Mass Audubon sanctuary has 6.4 km of trails through salt marshes and woodland.
 Entry $6.
 Excellent birding — osprey, barn owls, piping plovers.
 Allow 1.5-2 hours.

 Q: Anything to avoid?

 A: Don't try to see the whole island in one day.
-People do this on day trips from the ferry and it's exhausting.
+Day-trippers off the ferry attempt it and end up exhausted.
 The island has six distinct towns, each with a different personality.
 Pick two or three for a day trip, or better yet, stay overnight.

 Also, skip the overpriced tourist shops on Circuit Avenue in Oak Bluffs.
 The good shopping is in Edgartown and Vineyard Haven.